23ccozad/hurricane-wind-speed-cnn/README.md

 3. Navigate to this directory in terminal and run `conda env create --file environment.yml`
 4. Download `download.py`, `assemble.py`, and `model.py` to this directory
 5. Run `download.py`, which will create a directory called `Satellite Imagery` where the satellite image files will be downloaded.
 Warning: one year of hurricane satellite images is about 500 MB.
 Multiple hurricane seasons can take up a GB or more of local storage.
-6. Run `assemble.p`y, which will create `all_images.np`y and `all_labels.npy` containing data prepared for training and validating the neural network.
+6. Run `assemble.py`, which will create `all_images.npy` and `all_labels.npy` containing data prepared for training and validating the neural network.
 7. Run `model.py`, which will print information to the console and save two seaborn graphs to the directory, providing information about the model’s accuracy.
 Note: Running this project from start to finish may take several hours.
 ## Contact the Developer
-This project was created during summer 2020 by Connor Cozad, an undergraduate student in data science and meteorology at the College of Charleston.
+This project was created during summer 2020 by <a href="https://www.linkedin.com/in/connor-cozad/">Connor Cozad</a>, an undergraduate student in data science and meteorology at the College of Charleston.
 Feel free to reach out to me by email at 23ccozad@gmail.com.